 Lawn Irrigation Permits: All lawn irrigation systems must have an installation permit and an approved backflow prevention device.
 Permits are issued by City of College Station Planning & Development Services.
 The backflow prevention device must be tested on installation by a certified Backflow Prevention Assembly Tester (BPAT) and the test results must be provided to City of College Station Water Services.
 Click here for a list of testers registered with the City of College Station.

-Registered Backflow Prevention Assembly Tester: All installation, inspection, and testing of backflow prevention devices must be performed by an individual certified by the TCEQ as a Backflow Assembly Tester.
+Registered Backflow Prevention Assembly Tester: All installation, inspection, and testing of backflow prevention devices must be performed by an individual certified by the TCEQ as a Backflow Assembly Tester (BPAT).
 The tester must also be registered with the City of College Station Water Services Department.
 To register with the City, a tester must provide:

 A copy of each tester’s TCEQ BPAT License.